 1. Morning boat ride on the narrow canals

-Hundreds of creeks and canals are spread across Sundarbans, which are the life-line of the greatest mangrove forest on earth.
+Hundreds of creeks and canals are spread across Sundarbans, which are the lifeline of the greatest mangrove forest on earth.
 Early morning, all the animals and birds come to these narrow creeks and canals to drink water and catch prays.
-A ride on a noiseless row-boat on these narrow creeks and canals early in the morning could be rewarding.
+A ride on a noiseless rowboat on these narrow creeks and canals early in the morning could be rewarding.
 This would provide the best experience in the forest.
 Only on these trips, you’ll be able to spot lots of animals and birds.
 You need to be extremely quiet on these trips to make sure not to scare them.
-That is why you must travel on a small group.
+That is why you must travel in a small group.

 Walk inside the forest